markusmoenig/Eldiron/docs/docs/creator/tools/palette.md

 - `Opacity`
 - `Emissive`

-These values are used when a palette entry is applied through `PaletteIndex` sources, for example on sectors or Builder material slots.
+These values are used when a palette entry is applied through `PaletteIndex` sources, for example on sectors, faces, or material slots.

 ## Minimap Color Picking